frederic-perez/AmE-dictionary/dictionary.md

 __pothole__
 __potholed__ _The island's potholed highways._
 __potholes__ _n_
-__potluck__  :two: Comes from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
-(Farlex Trivia dictionary)
+__potluck__  :three: Comes from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
+(Farlex Trivia dictionary) _A church potluck._
 __pounce__ :four::shit: _v_ (pounced) _Critics pounced on the showiness._
 __pounced__ _v_
 __pout__ _v_ (pouts, pouting) :three::shit: